TryKatChup/password-similarity-nlp/README.md

 #### Compressing the model

-The trained model has 4.8GB.
+The trained model is 4.8 GB.
 There are some problems about the size:

 - Too much space occupied in memory.
 - It is harder to use the model in client/server architectures.
 Everyone should use this model, which can be sent as a payload.
 Embeddings are not reversible, and they guarantee password anonymization.